nftstorage/ipnft/Readme.md

 ### `metadata.json` content

-It is RECOMMENDED for IPNFT node to have a `metadata.json` IPLD link to a JSON source in [DAG-PB][] or RAW encoding mirroring IPNFT data structure with following caveats:
+It is RECOMMENDED for IPNFT to have a `metadata.json` IPLD link to a JSON source in [DAG-PB][] or RAW encoding mirroring IPNFT data structure with following caveats:

 1. `type` property is OPTIONAL and can be omitted.
 If present it MUST have value `"nft"`.
 2. Asset links MUST be substituted for corresponding `ipfs://{asset_cid}/file.png` URLs in string format _(substitute `file.png` with actual file name)_.